elshaw82/100daysofcode/README.md

 **Thoughts**:   Treated myself to some CSS styling.
 I know!
 But my head was fried after an hour or so of function chat.
 Paused my JavaScript30 work to get my head around all the function work.

 **Link(s) to work**: [Responsive Sign Up Form](https://github.com/elshaw82/single-price-grid-component-master)

+### Day 12: May 06, 2020

+**Today's Progress**: Today I looked at debugging tools, scope, hoisting and closures.
+It's a lot to take in but I'm hoping when I start the DOM module next it will all start falling into place.

+**Thoughts**:  Feeling positive about what I'm learning and excited about how much it will open up what I'm able to create in the future.

+**Link(s) to work**: No work to link to today - just a full on study day!